AdobeDocs/experience-manager-65.en/help/sites-deploying/technical-requirements.md

 1. Add the BasicAuthLevel registry entry to this subkey using a value of 2 or more.

-To improve responsivness of the WebDav Client under Windows - see [Microsoft Support KB 2445570](https://support.microsoft.com/kb/2445570)
+To improve responsiveness of the WebDav Client under Windows - see [Microsoft Support KB 2445570](https://support.microsoft.com/kb/2445570)

 ## Additional Platform Notes {#additional-platform-notes}